Integrable self-adaptive moving mesh schemes for multi-component short pulse type equations with nonzero boundary values: Abstract

 which is a multi-component generalization of the modified short pulse equation\cite{mSP2} and the multi-component short pulse (MCSP) equation\cite{MCSP}

 which is a multi-component generalization of the short pulse equation\cite{SP1,SP5,SP2,SP3,SP4} by considering the consistency condition with the hodograph transformation.
-The coefficients $c_{jk}$ are arbitary constants with symmetry $c_{jk}=c_{kj}(j,k=1,2,\cdots n)$.
-We also construct multi-soliton solutions expressed by Pfaffian for our self-adaptive moving mesh schemes.
-Using the obtained self-adaptive moving mesh schemes, we perform numerical experiments to evaluate their effectiveness and accuracy as a numerical method.
+The coefficients $c_{jk}$ are arbitrary constants satisfying the symmetry $c_{jk}=c_{kj}(j,k=1,2,\cdots n)$, with $c_{jj}=0$.
+Although the sums are written only for $j<k$ to avoid double counting, this symmetry is used later in the proof of Lemma \ref{lemma1}, where the coefficients are extended to expressions involving all pairs of component labels.
+We also construct multi-soliton solutions in Pfaffian form for our self-adaptive moving mesh schemes.
+Using the obtained self-adaptive moving mesh schemes, we perform numerical experiments to evaluate their effectiveness and accuracy as numerical methods.
+In the present paper, the numerical experiments are restricted to a periodic setting.
+Their purpose is to demonstrate that the moving-edge mechanism enables computations in a periodic setting even when the field values near the computational boundary are nonzero.

 This paper is structured as follows.
 In section \ref{sec_MCmSP}, we describe the bilinear form of the MCmSP equation and its multi-soliton solution.
-In section \ref{sec_disMCmSP}, we construct a self-adaptive moving mesh scheme for the MCmSP equation under general boundary conditions, which has long been considered difficult.
-In section \ref{sec_numexpMCmSP}, we present the results of numerical simulations of the two-component modified short pulse (2-mSP) equation and the complex modified short pulse (CmSP) equation under the periodic boundary condition using the scheme constructed in the previous section.
-In sections \ref{sec_MCSP} and \ref{sec_disMCSP}, we discretize the MCSP equation and construct a self-adaptive moving mesh scheme for the MCSP equation under general boundary conditions, that has not been constructed before.
-In section \ref{sec_numexpMCSP}, we perform numerical simulations of the two-component short pulse (2-SP) equation and the complex short pulse (CSP) equation under the periodic boundary condition.
+In section \ref{sec_disMCmSP}, we construct a self-adaptive moving mesh scheme for the MCmSP equation with nonzero boundary values, which has long been considered difficult.
+In section \ref{sec_numexpMCmSP}, we present numerical simulations of the two-component modified short pulse (2-mSP) equation and the complex modified short pulse (CmSP) equation in a periodic setting using the scheme constructed in the previous section.
+In sections \ref{sec_MCSP} and \ref{sec_disMCSP}, we discretize the MCSP equation and construct a self-adaptive moving mesh scheme for the MCSP equation with nonzero boundary values; such a scheme was not previously available.
+In section \ref{sec_numexpMCSP}, we present numerical simulations of the two-component short pulse (2-SP) equation and the complex short pulse (CSP) equation in a periodic setting.
 Finally, in section \ref{sec_conc}, we discuss the results and give conclusions.